 lucasb also produced a snippet that clearly demonstrates the behavior: https://eval.in/509874

 0x0dea, lucasb, tjohnson, rthbound

-Updated by kernigh (George Koehler) about 2 years ago
+Updated by kernigh (George Koehler) over 6 years ago

 I don't want Ruby to change this behavior.
 Enumerable#next can't continue the iteration if it raises an exception.
 That's why it has the automatic rewind behavior.